Steam refunds: Explained everything you need to know

 • That’s why we’ve created our Steam refund primer, which can be thought of as a more advanced version of our FAQ.

 • It decodes the most problematic aspects of Steam’s refund mechanism, using information from Valve’s incoherent FAQ, official Steam Support forum comments, and talks with game developers.
-Now that you’ve read this guide, getting a Steam refund should be a lot easier.
+This tutorial should make Steam refunds easier.

 Here’s how Steam refunds operate in a nutshell: